-Harald Quandt’s specialized financial services providers, HQ Capital, HQ Trust, and HQ Asset Management, are all united under the umbrella of the HQ Holding.
+Harald Quandt’s specialized financial services providers, HQ Capital and HQ Trust are all united under the umbrella of the HQ Holding.
 For four decades, our financial service providers have been supporting institutional and semi-institutional investors, foundations, families, and private individuals in managing and protecting their assets.
 All HQ firms draw on decades of experience and expertise in advising and managing liquid and illiquid assets.
 We are always aware of our special responsibility towards our clients and employees as well as towards society.

 For us, thinking and acting sustainably is not a trend, but part of our core competence and identity.
 We consider sustainability not as a fixed condition, rather a dynamical, ever-evolving effort guided by social and economic development.
 We are convinced that we will be able to continue on this path of sustainability together successfully and professionally with our customers in the future.